-The trademark of an empath is feeling and absorbing other people’s emotions and/or physical symptoms because of their high sensitivities.
+The trademark of an empath is feeling and absorbing other people’s emotions and, or, physical symptoms because of their high sensitivities.
 These people filter the world through their intuition and have a difficult time intellectualizing their feelings.
-As a psychiatrist and empath myself, I know the challenges of being a highly sensitive person.
+As a psychiatrist and empath, I know the challenges of being a highly sensitive person.
 When overwhelmed with the impact of stressful emotions, empaths may experience panic attacks, depression, chronic fatigue, food, sex, and drug binges, or exhibit many other physical symptoms that defy traditional diagnosis.

 1. Empaths are highly sensitive.

 Empaths are naturally giving, spiritually open, and good listeners.
 If you want heart, empaths have got it.
 Through thick and thin, these world-class nurturers will be there for you.
 But they can easily have their feelings hurt, too: Empaths are often told that they are “too sensitive” and need to "toughen up."

 Empaths are highly attuned to other people’s moods, good and bad.
 They feel everything, sometimes to an extreme.
 They take on negativity such as anger or anxiety, which can be exhausting for them.
 If they are around peace and love, though, their bodies take these on and flourish.

 Empaths become overwhelmed in crowds, which can amplify their empathy.
 They tend to be introverted and prefer one-to-one contact or small groups.
 Even if an empath is more extraverted they may prefer to limit how much time they spend in a crowd or at a party.

 4. Empaths are highly intuitive.

 Empaths experience the world through their intuition.
 It is important for them to develop their intuition and listen to their gut feelings about people.
 This helps empaths find positive relationships and avoid energy vampires.
 (See: How to Develop Your Intuition.)